ThatDudeWhoIsBadAtCoding/ChatBot-with-Python/README.md

 # ChatBot-with-Python
-Chatbot with python + Flask
+Chatbot with python + Flask (3956)
+CSS for this amazing application was coded by the man, the myth, the legend and my good friend aswell **Mario**